cgoldsby/TvOSMoreButton/README.md

 ```

 If you would like to display a fullscreen view with just the text then definately check out [@dcordero](https://github.com/dcordero) awesome [TvOSTextViewer](https://github.com/dcordero/TvOSTextViewer).
 So good!

+Feel free to submit an issues or PRs. ❤️